An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

-To solve the optimization problem, LiBiT starts by partitioning the feasible region into two parts.
+To solve the optimization problem, \ahmadreza{CoBiT} starts by partitioning the feasible region into two parts.
 The trust-region algorithm, Algorithm \ref{alg:trust region}, is employed to obtain new local solutions in each of the rectangles (Figure\ref{fig:first iteration}).

-Then, LiBiT further partitions each of the rectangles (Figure \ref{fig:second iteration}).
-After using the trust region in the top left square, LiBiT finds the same local solution as in the previous iteration.
-In the top right square, LiBiT finds a new solution (red square in the figure).
-For both two bottom squares, LiBiT detects that no effort is needed there as the upper bounds on these regions are at most as high as the objective value of the best obtained solution.
-So, in the next iteration, the top squares are further partitioned and local solutions are obtained (blue dots in Figure\ref{fig:third iteration}).
+Then, \ahmadreza{CoBiT} further partitions each of the rectangles (Figure \ref{fig:second iteration}).
+After using the trust region in the top left square, \ahmadreza{CoBiT} finds the same local solution as in the previous iteration.
+In the top right square, \ahmadreza{CoBiT} finds a new solution (red square in the figure).
+For both two bottom squares, \ahmadreza{CoBiT} detects that no effort is needed there as the upper bounds on these regions are, at most, as high as the objective value of the best-obtained solution.
+So, in the next iteration, the top squares are further partitioned, and local solutions are obtained (blue dots in Figure\ref{fig:third iteration}).

-LiBiT continues the procedure until either the time limit is reached or the objective value of the best obtained feasible solution does not deviate by more than $10^{-5}$ from the upper bound obtained by the linearization.
+\ahmadreza{CoBiT} continues the procedure until either the time limit is reached or the objective value of the best obtained feasible solution does not deviate by more than $10^{-5}$ from the upper bound obtained by the linearization.